abrookins/django-prefect-example/README.md

 ## Project structure

-This Django application is laid out as a top-level folder containing the `myapi` package, which is the root of the Django application.
+The repository is laid out as a top-level folder containing the root of the  `myapi` Django application.

+In the usual fashion, the application contains an app for the site, named "myapi.".
+The "workflows" app contains Prefect flows.

 ```
 .